nuejs/nue/packages/nuejs.org/docs/content-collections.md

  ---
 ```

-In addition to these user-defined properties, Nue provides the following system properties for each content entry:
+In addition to these user-defined properties, Nue provides the following system properties for each content entry.

 [.reference]
   * *`url`* "/docs/glossary/copyleft.html" (example)